brose-ebike/postgres-operator/README.md

 # postgres-controller
-A simple k8s controller to create PostgresSQL databases and users (LoginRoles).
-Once you install the controller and point it at your existing PostgresSQL database instance, you can create `PgDatabase` or `PgLoginRole` resource in k8s and the controller will create a database or a role with password in your PostgresSQL instance.
+A simple k8s controller to create PostgresSQL databases and users.
+Once you install the controller and point it at your existing PostgresSQL database instance, you can create `PgDatabase` or `PgUser` resource in k8s and the controller will create a database or a role with password in your PostgresSQL instance.
 Create a role that with access to this Postgres Instance and optionally update privileges.